-Creating a more profitable streaming and ownership model has already attracted thousands of indie artists and labels.
+Creating a more profitable streaming and ownership model has already attracted thousands of independent artists and labels.
 With our accompanying plan for growth, the number of musicians on the platform should expand steadily.

 Aficianado superfans are by nature inclined to seek meaningful, authentic sources for music discovery.
 Given the fact that they ALSO share in ownership of the platform creates a powerful sell for being part of a next generation streaming model.

 With two years behind us, our volunteers and collaborators have accomplished a great deal.
 We have a plan to take it up a notch.